| ICON

 Email

-emailed when recorded to flash disk.
+recorded to flash disk.

 File Maintenance